researchart/patterns/docs/index.md

 reviewing policy.

-- Research areas are defined by the _patterns_  of artifacts they usually create (e.g. ethnographic surveys, data mining scripts, new computer languages, etc);
+- Research areas are defined by the _patterns_  of artifacts they usually create (e.g. ethnographic surveys, data mining scripts, new computer languages, new tools, etc);
 - A research paper is an assembly of artifacts (or pointers to external artifacts such as code);
 - Different patterns and artifacts need different reviewing standards.